Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

 ## Hardware
 - The recommended hardware is a Raspberry Pi 2, Raspberry Pi 3, or Raspberry Pi 4 https://www.klipper3d.org/FAQ.html
-- This install based on MKS Robin Nano V3.0 with tmc2209 stepper drivers and Raspberry Pi 7 Touchscreen Display  "Work in Progress for other Boards."
+- This install based on MKS Robin Nano V3.0 with tmc2209 stepper drivers and Raspberry Pi4 Touchscreen Display  "Work in Progress for other Boards."
-- Raspberry Pi 7 Touchscreen Display https://klipperscreen.readthedocs.io/en/latest/Hardware/
+- Raspberry Pi 4 Touchscreen Display https://klipperscreen.readthedocs.io/en/latest/Hardware/
 - ADXL 345 for input shaper test (optional) https://www.klipper3d.org/Measuring_Resonances.html

 ## Installation
-- Prepping your OS image (I'm using raspbian buster version to use omx-player driver on startup to run my splash  screen ).
+- Prepping your OS image (I'm using raspbian buster version to use omx-player on startup to run my splash  screen ).
 - Find the Raspberry Pi IP (you can use fing app on your phone).
 - Easy way to install klipper with Kiahu https://github.com/th33xitus/kiauh
     - You need to install git first so run on ssh`sudo apt-get install git -y`.